setstatic/setstatic.github.io/_posts/1998-01-01-the-chimps.md

 # The Chimps

 Lost Williamsburg, late 90s, The Chimps: Alison, Milan, Mike & Terence.
 Recorded at Coyote, long before it was an Urban Outfitters.
+Played at The Kingsland Tavern, in Greenpoint, often.
+The Walkmen opening for us once there, or some early incarnation of their band.
+Would also haunt Nightengales on 2nd avenue and The Continental.

 {% include images.html image=page.image image_count=page.image_count %}